 If you're a fellow design leader, I'm open to sharing notes.

 If you're a woman/enbie of color, I'll try to help.
 This includes advice on education, breaking into tech, and the dark art of compensation.

 If you're a conference organizer, I'm taking inquiries for 2019.
-I'm working on a talk about designing complex products.
+I'm working on a talk about Integrative Thinking, the lesser known sibling to design thinking.
 Check out my speaking page.

 I look forward to hearing from you.